Mr-Ashitey/flutter-interview-questions/README.md

 1.What is the difference between a `StatelessWidget` and a `StatefulWidget` in Flutter?

 Stateless Widget
-A stateless widget can not change their state during the runtime of an app which means it can not redraw its self while the app is running.
+A stateless widget cannot change their state during the runtime of an app, which means it cannot redraw itself while the app is running.
 Stateless widgets are immutable.

 Stateful Widget
-A stateful widget can redraw itself multiple times, while the app is running which means its state is mutable.
+A stateful widget can redraw itself multiple times while the app is running, which means its state is mutable.
 For example, when a button is pressed, the state of the widget is changed

 ---